The following is a high-level overview of the process of selling your software on Cloud Marketplace:

 Select your pricing model.

-Prepare to list your solution.
+Prepare to list your product.

-Integrate your software with Google Cloud Marketplace.
+Integrate your software with Cloud Marketplace.

 Prepare your go-to-market (GTM) strategy.

-Choosing what you want to offer
+Choose what you want to offer

-Verifying that you meet the requirements
+Verify that you can meet the listing requirements

 Requirements for your organization